AbhiOnGithub/DockerIntroduction/README.md

 ## Softwares to Download

-Docker Desktop for Windows or Mac from <https://www.docker.com>
+Docker Desktop for Windows or Mac from <https://www.docker.com> <br/>
-WSL2 in case of Windows only
+Also enable WSL2 in case of Windows 10 only

 ## Lets start with running few commands